jeantessier/book-reviews/_posts/2019-01-01-built-as-microservices.md

 A `search` microservice could maintain its own index of searchable content by listening to all the events and updating the index appropriately.

-I started drafting a simple architecture diagram
+I started drafting a simple architecture diagram:

 ![microservice architecture overview]({{ site.url }}/assets/images/2019-01-01-microservices-overview.png)